 2. IDENTIFY what the resistance is telling you.
 What is it your needing?

-Maybe you need a vacation, something to let you feel like your happy self again.
+Maybe you need a vacation, something to let you feel like your best self again.
 Maybe you need to enjoy your work life more.
 Maybe you just need more ease and joy in your dating life.
-Take some time to self-reflect here.
-If you feel totally lost, here's a jumping off point to think about what your core needs may be.
+Take some time to self-reflect.
+If you feel totally lost, use this needs inventory to help discover what your core needs may be.